San Francisco International Airport: Runways

-Under visual flight rules, aircraft may safely land side-by-side essentially simultaneously on 28L and 28R while maintaining visual separation.
+Under visual flight rules, aircraft were formerly able to safely land side by side, essentially simultaneously, on runways 28L and 28R while maintaining visual separation.
 When the visual approach is compromised, the West Plan is maintained with a modification to allow aircraft landing on 28L to use Instrument Landing System (ILS) while the aircraft landing on 28R takes an offset course, monitored via high scan rate ground radar, to maintain a lateral spacing greater than 750 ft until the aircraft can maintain visual separation.
 Visual separation typically occurs once the aircraft has descended below the cloud deck at an altitude of 2,100 feet (640 m).
-This is known as the Precision Runway Monitor/Simultaneous Offset Instrument Approach and reduces the capacity to 36 arriving aircraft per hour.
+This is known as the Precision Runway Monitor/Simultaneous Offset Instrument Approach, which reduces capacity to 36 arriving aircraft per hour.
 In poor visibility conditions, FAA instrument approach rules require aircraft to maintain lateral separation of 4,300 feet (1,300 m), meaning only one runway may be used, reducing the capacity of SFO to 25–30 arriving aircraft per hour.

 During rainstorms (approximately 4% of the time), the prevailing winds shift to a south-southeasterly direction, and departing aircraft use Runways 10L and 10R, and arriving aircraft use Runways 19L and 19R.
 This configuration is known as the Southeast Plan.

 On rare occasions (less than one day per year, on average), wind conditions dictate other runway configurations, including departures and landings on Runways 10L and 10R, departures and landings on Runways 1L and 1R, and departures on Runways 19L and 19R and landings on Runways 28L and 28R.

+Ban of simultaneous parallel landings

+On March 31, 2026, the Federal Aviation Administration (FAA) implemented a permanent ban on simultaneous "side-by-side" parallel landings at the airport.
+The directive prohibits visual approaches on runways 28L and 28R, which are spaced only 750 ft apart, a configuration the FAA determined no longer met modern aircraft separation standards.
+Pilots are now required to use staggered, radar-based approaches even in clear weather.
+This policy change effectively reduced the airport's maximum arrival capacity by 33%, dropping from 54 to 36 flights per hour.
+SFO officials estimate that approximately 25% of arriving flights will experience delays of at least 30 minutes, an increase from previous forecasts.
+However, the capacity reduction coincides with a six-month repaving project on runways 01R/19L, further decreasing the airport's operational capacity.
+Major carriers, including United Airlines and Alaska Airlines, have begun reassessing summer schedules to account for reduced hourly arrivals and longer hold times.

 Based aircraft and operations

 In the year ending February 29, 2024, SFO had 385,543 aircraft operations, an average of 1,056 per day.
 This consisted of 90% scheduled commercial, 7% air taxi, 2% general aviation and <1% military.
-As of September 18th, 2025, there were 14 aircraft based at SFO, 5 helicopters, 4 jets, and 5 military aircraft.
+As of September 18, 2025, there were 14 aircraft based at SFO, 5 helicopters, 4 jets, and 5 military aircraft.